Web Scraping: Overview and Effects of Website Scrapers

 Content posted on your website forms part of your intellectual property.

-When a person scrapes or misuses it, they can harm your SEO efforts to improve visibility on the search engine.
+When someone scrapes or misuses it, they can harm your SEO efforts to improve visibility on the search engine.

 Since search engines prioritise originality, your search engine visibility gets downgraded sometimes, and the scraper ends up at a higher rank on the SERP than your business.